a-soong/1701QCA-Assessment1/experiments/experiments.md

 Experiment 4: USING A TRANSISTOR TO DRIVE A MOTOR

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](experiment4.png)

-(Insert a caption here)
+Fig. 5, image of completed experiment.
+Motor spins slowly after a few seconds and then faster until it reaches a maximum speed before slowing down and stopping.
+The cycle begins again.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I learnt about the importance of a transistor when adding a motor to a microprocessor like the microbit.
+It allows more current flow to the components.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application for fans and turbines.

 ### Experiment name ###